-Farm Forward is working with leading poultry farmers and animal welfare experts to create BuyingPoultry.com—a free online and smart phone-based buying guide that takes the guesswork out of finding alternatives to factory farming.
-BuyingPoultry.com will rank every poultry brand and product in the U.S., so you know how they treat their animals.
-With BuyingPoultry.com, consumers will be able to see who’s best and who’s worst nationally and in their local grocery store, find information about what these companies can do to improve conditions for animals, and make it easy for everyone to add their voices to the cause.
-The site will also provide information about the best plant-based alternatives and where you can find them.
+Farm Forward worked with leading poultry farmers and animal welfare experts to create BuyingPoultry.com—a new online buying guide that takes the guesswork out of finding alternatives to factory farming.
+BuyingPoultry.com ranks every poultry brand and product in the U.S., so you know how they treat their animals.
+With BuyingPoultry.com, consumers can see who’s best and who’s worst nationally and in their local grocery store, find information about what these companies can do to improve conditions for animals, and make it easy for everyone to add their voices to the cause.
+The site also provides information about the best plant-based alternatives and where you can find them.

 As Few Animals as Possible, Ideally None

 We eat too much meat—this is something on which virtually everyone agrees.
 The chair of the United Nations Intergovernmental Panel on Climate Change reports that the best and fastest way to reduce greenhouse gas emissions is to reduce meat consumption.3 The small amount of meat available from more responsible producers cannot come anywhere near to meeting existing consumer demand (Farm Forward has heard from several producers of non-factory animal products that they regularly decline large orders because they lack the production capacity).
 The less meat one eats, the more one reduces the burden on an overtaxed and imperfect system.
 The infrastructure to provide non-factory animal products in large (let alone sufficient) quantities is very much a work in progress.